Rapptz/gum/docs/api/video/window.rst

     .. function:: void clear(const colour& c)

         Clears the window with the specified :class:`colour`.
+    .. function:: void draw(Drawable& drawable)

+        Draws a drawable type.
+This delegates over the rendering to the appropriate member function.
+See :ref:`gum-video-traits` for more information.
+Note that ``Drawable`` is a template type, i.e. ``template<typename Drawable>``.
     .. function:: SDL_Window* data() const noexcept

         Returns the underlying pointer to the ``SDL_Window`` structure.